hyperagon/LoopyLooper/README.md

 - Animate it using a *delay* slider

 [Veraion 6](https://hyperagon.github.io/projects/loopylooper6/)
-- Export to PNG, SVG or RAWR
+- Export to PNG, SVG, HTML or RAWR
-- Include animations in RAWR
+- Include animations when possible